Weierstrass semigroups from cyclic covers of hyperelliptic curves: Weierstrass-realizability for -semigroups

+We will see in Remark \ref{rem:e_from_a} that the numbers $\ov{e_j}$ uniquely determine the standard basis and hence the semigroup.
 This semigroup was studied in \cite{CarvalhoTorres}; hereafter we will refer to it as being of {\it Carvalho–Torres type}. \end{ex} Example~\ref{ex:sanity} illustrates our general strategy towards realizing a given numerical semigroup ${\rm S}$: we seek a divisor $Y$ on $(B,q)$ and a reduced effective divisor $D$ on $B$ such that $D\in |NY|$ and $(\mO_B(Y),D)$ provides a cyclic cover $\pi: (C,p)\to (B,q)$ for which ${\rm S}={\rm S}(C,p)$.
 We may reformulate our realizability problem as follows:

-\begin{q} Let $S$ be a $2N$-semigroup with standard basis $(2N,e_1\hh e_{2N-1})$, and set $a_j=\frac{\min\{e_{N-j},e_{2N-j}\}+j}{N}$.
+\begin{q} Let ${\rm S}$ be a $2N$-semigroup with standard basis $(2N,e_1\hh e_{2N-1})$, and set $a_j=\frac{\min\{e_{N-j},e_{2N-j}\}+j}{N}$.
 For which tuples of positive integers $(a_1\hh a_{N-1})$ does there exist a divisor $Y$ of degree $d_{g,\gamma,N}$, not necessarily effective, such that for every $1\le j\le N-1$, we have